 The goodwill impairment test is a two-step process, which requires us to make judgments in determining what assumptions to use in the calculation.
 The first step of the process consists of estimating the fair value of each of our reporting units, based on a discounted cash flow model, using revenue and profit forecasts and comparing those estimated fair values with the carrying values which include the allocated goodwill.
 If the estimated fair value is less than the carrying value, a second step is performed to compute the amount of the impairment by determining the implied fair value of goodwill.
 The determination of a reporting unit's implied fair value of goodwill requires the allocation of the estimated fair value of the reporting unit to the assets and liabilities of the reporting unit.
-Any unallocated fair value representing the implied fair value of goodwill is then compared to its corresponding carrying value.
-If the carrying value exceeds the implied fair value of goodwill, the difference is recognized as an impairment charge.
+Any unallocated fair value representing the implied fair value of goodwill, the difference is recognized as an impairment charge.